SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Java-Persistence-API.md

 ## @ID

 `@ID` annotation specifies the property.
-It is used for identity (primary keys of a table) of the class.
+It is used for the identity (primary keys of a table) of the class.

 - `@GeneratedValue` - Specifies how the identity attributes can be initialized.